Birds Incorporated. What’s Your Part?

 Yup, it’s true.
 Some species even have sitters to sit on the eggs.
+All buckshee.

 Introducing the wonderful world of cooperative breeding.
 The whole flock lives together but only the dominant pair breeds while all the individuals nurture the youngsters to adulthood.
 This behavior evolved over time to allow species to breed more successfully than they could if they had to do it all on their own.

 Among the many benefits, helpers gather building materials, sit on the eggs, protect the nest, defend the chicks and hunt for food.
 The payoff for helpers is twofold.
 They get to perpetuate their genes for minimal effort and they gain important experience in raising their own young as part of a collective effort.